wilblack/lilybot/hub/README.md

+# MAY 5, 2017 - DO NOT USE.
+USE  https://github.com/wilblack/ardyh-hub instead.

 # Lilybot Hub

 The hub runs a message passing server (MQTT), hosts the system control web app (Yeoman and AngularJS), stores all sensor data locally (RRDTool), and can sync up to the cloud.